 Want to make change happen?

 Global Project and Change Management (Sustainable Business and Innovations) is a BBA-programme of Windesheim Honours College in Zwolle.
 It prepares you for a career as an international project and change manager who can make the difference in tackling worldwide sustainability challenges.
 Think, for example, of climate change, human rights, global health and the circular economy.
-Sustainable development is the main focus of this NVAO-accredited(opens in new tab) programme, but we also stimulate social and sustainable entrepreneurship.
+Sustainable development is the main focus, but we also stimulate social and sustainable entrepreneurship.
+We are practice-oriented: internships and projects with companies and organizations are included in the programme.
+And, unique about this programme: housing is guaranteed in year one!
 We dare, we share, we care!
 Do you?

 What's Global Project and Change Management like?